 In the meantime, after hearing Lonnie on the radio, an anonymous person felt moved to immediately mail a 25,000 dollar check payable to Lonnie, which later arrived and ended up in the hands of a church secretary back at Calvary Chapel Costa Mesa.
 Waking up that very morning when the tickets would have to be paid for, Lonnie got a call from the church secretary telling him that someone had donated this huge amount to him.
 It was "a mind-blowingly generous check!" as Lonnie described it.
 Not long after this, Chuck Smith and Greg Laurie took a vacation together in Hawaii.
 Subsequently, Lonnie was asked and he agreed to fill Greg's Monday evening preaching slot (even though Lonnie was presumably still off the payroll).
 Peter Crawford explains what happened next on page 33:

 It was a great meeting with awesome music and, of course, Lonnie's anointed stories and preaching.
 We took an offering, and about three thousand dollars came in.So far so good at this point in the story.
 Peter and Lonnie would be traveling overseas as a team.
 They now had the funds to finance the trip.
 Maranatha Music was the music wing of Calvary Chapel, and at the time it was directed by Chuck Fromm (a nephew of Chuck Smith).
 It would take care of the technicalities of wiring the funds to Lonnie and Peter as they were needed.
-All this makes perfect sense because it is not a good idea for travelers going overseas to carry around larges amounts of money on them.
+All this makes perfect sense because it is not a good idea for travelers going overseas to carry around large amounts of money on them.

 In addition, we told everyone that Maranatha Music, a branch of Calvary Chapel, had offered to take care of all the financial dealings for our mission.
 For a five-dollar or more donation, people would receive a copy of the Maranatha Praise 2 album.
 We were also told the we could have all the money from those sales for our mission.
 Over the next few days, another couple thousand dollars came in.
 All the money, including our twenty-five-thousand-dollar donation was given to Maranatha Music, since the church leaders were responsible for distributing our funds while we were on our trip.
 So in a matter of just one week, we went from no dollars to around thirty thousand dollars!
 Just like that — instant provision!

 I will have to leave out the intervening details regarding Lonnie's trip overseas, particularly what happened in South Africa.
 I can only encourage the reader to explore them for himself.
-But after having a tremendous time of ministry in South Africa, Lonnie totally was not expecting what happened next, just as they were about to leave and proceed on schedule to the next stage of their trip.
+But after having a tremendous time of ministry in South Africa, Lonnie was not at all expecting what happened next, just as they were about to leave and proceed on schedule to the next stage of their trip.
 This is what Lonnie says on pages 89 to 90:

 A major hit was on its way and manifested itself like a fire-breathing dragon at this particular point in our mission.
-Unfortunately, the main challenge came from people and leaders back home who we loved and trusted, producing the kind of wounds that hurt the most.This part of the story was surprising and shocking to me.
+Unfortunately, the main challenge came from people and leaders back home who we loved and trusted, producing the kind of wounds that hurt the most.This part of the story was surprising to me.
 Lonnie doesn't tell us exactly who was on the other end of the phone that day.
 It seems more than plausible to me that if there was a problem then Lonnie would have demanded to talk directly to Chuck Smith himself to get it resolved.
 I strongly suspect here that Lonnie is bending over backwards to be forgiving about this issue and not to name names.
 I can only guess, but I think my guess here is a pretty good one.
 As a friend of mine once told me, when it comes to money and church leadership, "things can get ugly."
 Apparently, that was what happened in this situation.
 One possibility is that some sort of miscommunication had occurred at the very start, and that Calvary Chapel Costa Mesa — and let's be very clear, this means pastor Chuck as well — had somehow gotten the notion that Lonnie had outright "donated" his funds to them for keeps, which they could dispense howsoever they saw fit.
 On the other hand, Lonnie definitely viewed the funds as something to be held in trust on his behalf, as in an escrow account.
 Lonnie went out "on faith" and raised his own funds.
 And indeed, God provided.
 But Calvary Chapel was now pretending the money was entirely under its ownership and control.